molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 * Free copy of the "**Applied Ethics Primer**": [https://caul-cbua.pressbooks.pub/aep/](https://caul-cbua.pressbooks.pub/aep/)
 <br>

-**Supplemental Reading** (how such rules can privilege members of some groups and serve as a barrier others)
+**Supplemental Reading** (how "the rules of the science game" can privilege members of some groups and serve as a barrier others)

 *  &nbsp; We recently wrote a paper called ["Ten simple rules for succeeding as an underrepresented STEM undergraduate"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010101) to help make explicit the "*hidden curriculum*" of science.